lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 Note how it takes roughly 1 second between a print statement and the next!

+It's also worth mentioning that here we went for a factory function based approach, but we could have used a class as well!

+> **🎭 PLAY**
+> Try to re-implement our async countdown using a class.

 Now this doesn't look extremely useful, but imagine that you could implement an iterator that every time we call `next()` fetches data from some remote resource!